lostb1t/replex/README.md

 Note: hero style elements uses coverart from plex.
 Banner or background is not used.

-## Force original quality
+## Force maximum quality

-Force clients to the original/maximum quality with the setting `REPLEX_FORCE_ORIGINAL_QUALITY=true`.
+Force clients to the maximum quality with the setting `REPLEX_FORCE_MAXIMUM_QUALITY=true`.
-This will force direct play/stream for all clients.
-Meaning that if a client requests anything other then the original quality this will be ignored and the original quality (direct play/stream) is used instead.
+This will force client to the maxmum quality.
+Meaning that if a client requests anything other then the maximum quality this will be ignored and the maximum quality (direct play/stream when server allows for original) is used instead.

 ## Remote access (force clients to use the proxy)